Python3pkg/Pypiep/README.md

 import pypipe

 for line in pypipe.sh("find . -name *.py").grep('test').head(10):
-    # do whatever you want for each line
+    print line # do whatever you want for each line
 ```

 After you after call the `sh` function, you can use other useful tool like `grep` or `head` to chain the "pipeline",